Changing the use of existing premises

 Development approval for a change of use is needed when the proposed business is classified as a different use from the one it is currently approved for under the local planning scheme.
 For example, a restaurant moving into premises formerly approved for use as a shop.

-Development approval may not be required when the new business is permitted use under the local planning scheme and does not result in a greater car parking requirements than the existing approved use.
+Development approval may not be required when the new business is permitted use under the local planning scheme and does not involve any works component that requires development approval.
+Some D (Discretionary) uses are also exempted where they meet certain conditions as outlined in the Planning and Development (Local Planning Schemes) Regulations 2015.

 An occupancy permit will be needed when the new business falls within a different classification under the building codes than the premises is currently approved.
 For example, a Class 5 building (office) proposed to be used as a Class 6 building (shop or restaurant).